oracle-samples/oci-data-science-ai-samples/ai-quick-actions/model-deployment-tips.md

 The relationship between model parameter size and GPU memory is roughly 2x parameter count in GB, so for example a model that has 7B parameters will need a minimum of 14 GB for inference.
 At runtime the memory is used for both holding the weights, along with the concurrent contexts for the user's requests.

+#### Quantization Support

+To deploy large language models efficiently on CPU-based compute shapes, AQUA provides quantization support.
+Quantization reduces the precision of model weights (e.g., from 16-bit to 4-bit), significantly lowering memory and compute requirements while maintaining good accuracy.
+This enables faster and more cost-effective model inference without requiring a GPU.
+Learn more about [how to configure and deploy models with quantization](quantization-tips.md).

 ### Advanced Options

 You may click on the "Show Advanced Options" to configure options for "inference container" and "inference mode".